Management of cow’s milk allergy

 - Sometimes airway/nasal symptoms but usually not in isolation and often several of the above symptoms are also present.

-The other type of cow’s milk allergy is acute allergic readtion where reactions are immediate in onset, with symptoms developing immediately after drinking or eating foods containing cow’s milk protein.
+The other type of cow’s milk allergy is acute allergic reaction where reactions are immediate in onset, with symptoms developing immediately after drinking or eating foods containing cow’s milk protein.
 These include itchy skin rashes, hives, swelling of the lips/eyes.
 On rare occasions these symptoms can be severe (anaphylaxis) with breathing problems and pallor developing.
-Infants with an acute allergic reaction (medical term IgE mediated allergy) to cow’s milk should be referred to a paediatric allergy service for further assessment.
+Infants with an acute allergic reaction (medical term IgE mediated allergy) to cow’s milk should be referred to a paediatric allergy service for further assessment

 How to confirm the diagnosis of delayed cow’s milk allergy